Soviet Union during the Iran–Iraq War: Weapons

 These reports suggested that the Vympel R-33 missile (NATO reporting name AMOS AA-9) was reverse-engineered.
-Gennadiy Sokolovskiy of the Vympel Design Bureau denies that the R-33 was based on the AIM-54 Phoenix, maintaining that he has never actually seen a live Phoenix."
+Gennadiy Sokolovskiy of the Vympel Design Bureau denies that the R-33 was based on the AIM-54 Phoenix, maintaining that he has never actually seen a live Phoenix.

-F-14 aircraft in Iranian service also carry the AIM-9 Sidewinder and AIM-7 Sparrow missiles, plus a 20mm cannon; all of them are more appropriate for the likely type of combat that those aircraft would face if they are used in combat.
-Given their unique radar capability, Iran would be more likely to hold back its F-14's and use other fighters, such as the F-4 Phantom, for close engagements.
+F-14 aircraft in Iranian service also carry the AIM-9 Sidewinder and AIM-7 Sparrow missiles, plus a 20mm cannon; all of them are more appropriate for the likely type of combat those aircraft would face.
+Given their unique radar capability, Iran would be more likely to hold back its F-14s and use other fighters, such as the F-4 Phantom, for close engagements.

 Air defense

-During the war, Iran did not have an integrated air defense system.
+During the war, Iran lacked an integrated air defense system.
 It did have local air defense systems at Tehran and Kharg Island, a key Iranian oil facility.